nsomar/ex_agent/README.md

 - Message sending between intents ✔︎
 - Add a new rule that catch messages ✔︎
 - query failing action ✔︎
+- Create a intent execution wich contains the binding and instructions ✔︎
+- create recovery rule ✔︎
-- Goals dont create a new intent, they append a sub intent
+- Goals dont create a new intent, they append a sub intent ✔︎
-- Create a intent execution wich contains the binding and instructions
-- Beliefs launch a new intent always
+- Beliefs launch a new intent always ✔︎
 - Intent execution interleaving
-- create recovery rule
 - Atomic rules
 - Ruseability of rules and beliefs
 - Gaia